 Lulumahu Falls is an unsanctioned trail with no restrooms, no water fountains, and no other amenities.
 The trail to Lulumahu Falls also has stream crossings, which Manoa Falls doesn’t have.
 Both are beautiful hikes.

 It is easy to find this trail.
-If you are coming from Honolulu, take the Pali Highway.
+If you are coming from Honolulu, take the Pali Highway (Hwy 61).
 There’s a parking area off of Old Pali Road, right before you get to the Pali Lookout.
 If you get to the Pali Lookout, you have gone too far.
 Luckily, you can turn around at the Pali Lookout if you do go too far.

-There is an area right off of the highway where you can park.
+There is a dirt parking lot right off of the highway where you can park.
 The parking area is on a steep incline, but I was able to get on it with my little sedan.
 There are usually a good amount of cars there, so it’s not hard to find.

 The trail brings you through a bamboo forest, the Honolulu Water Board Supply, and the Nu’uanu Reservoir.
 You will go up cement stairs and climb over rocks.
 At one point, you will have incredible views of the Koʻolau mountain range.
 I loved the variety in this trail and that there were so many different things to look at.
 Be sure to take your time on this trail to soak in the views.